zobtube/zobtube/README.md

 - [x] Add a welcome page when no configuration is specified to bootstrap the app
 - [x] Write onboarding readme
-- [ ] Add actor description
 - [ ] Rename actors

-### Enhancements not expected before 1.1.0
+### Enhancements not expected before 1.0.0

 - [ ] Add pagination
 - [ ] Movie scenes
 - [ ] Collections
 - [ ] Merge actors
 - [ ] Redirect to requested page after login
+- [ ] Add 'set as image' in triage towards videos / actors / channels
+- [ ] Add actor description

 ## :page_facing_up: License

-ZobTube © 2024 by sblablaha is licensed under CC BY-SA 4.0.
+ZobTube © 2025 by sblablaha is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit [CC website](https://creativecommons.org/licenses/by-sa/4.0/)